Maharaja Krushna Chandra Gajapati Medical College and Hospital

-Maharaja Krushna Chandra Gajapati Medical College and Hospital Brahmapur, Ganjam, Odisha is a government medical college and hospital that started functioning in 1962 as a medical college and 1966 as a hospital.
-Subsequently, the medical college and the attached hospital were renamed after the late Maharaja of Parlakhemundi, Ganjam, Krushna Chandra Gajapati.It also has a college of nursing, which was the first nursing college in Odisha, established in 1983.
+Maharaja Krishna Chandra Gajapati Medical College and Hospital Brahmapur, Ganjam, Odisha is a government medical college and hospital that started functioning in 1962 as a medical college and 1966 as a hospital.
+Subsequently, the medical college and the attached hospital were renamed after the late Maharaja of Parlakhemundi, Ganjam, Krishna Chandra Gajapati.
+It also has a college of nursing, which was the first nursing college in Odisha, established in 1983.
 Courses available in this college are basic BSc nursing, post basic BSc nursing and MSc nursing.In 2019, it introduced a new course of CHO (Community Health Officer).
 Campus area of MKCG MCH is about 162 acres.

 Organisation

 It operates with 23 clinical departments, 8 non-clinical and para-clinical departments and with 1190 beds.
 A tele-medicine unit, provided by the ISRO, is operational.

 It imparts medical education to 250 undergraduate students, 116 post-graduate medical students, 2 DM (cardiology) and 2 DM (endocrinology) superspeciality students, 80 diploma students in medical laboratory technology and 30 diploma students in medical radiation technology.

 MKCG Medical College and Hospital, being the only major medical institution in Southern Odisha, also serves as a referral hospital.
 A blood bank is in a separate building in the medical compound.
-Recently the building for Regional Diagnostic Centre was completed, and it is ready to start functioning with facilities for a variety of sophisticated diagnosis and investigation.
+Recently the building for the Regional Diagnostic Centre was completed, and it is ready to start functioning with facilities for a variety of diagnoses and investigations.

 The hospital has two new buildings, dedicated to a trauma centre and an improved neurology department.
 Within the compound there is a forensic and toxicology department; a new, upgraded, mortuary, in addition to this there is a new orthopaedics building; a new paediatrics building; and a new medicine building.
 There has been much infrastructure development like the Central Library, New Casualty Department, Microbiology Department and Oncology Department.